Ryzee119/usb64/README.md

 A project developed to use USB controllers on the Nintendo 64 console.
 Precompiled binaries can be downloaded from [Releases](https://github.com/Ryzee119/usb64/releases).

-- [x] 4 x Simulatenous N64 controller emulation.
+- [x] N64 controller emulation.
-- [x] 4 x Simulatenous N64 mouse emulation (Use a USB Mouse!).
-- [x] 4 x Simulatenous Rumblepak emulation.
+- [x] Rumblepak emulation.
-- [x] 4 x Simulatenous Mempak Emulation or 4 Selectable Banks
+- [x] Mempak emulation or 4 selectable banks
-- [x] 4 x Simulatenous Transferpak Emulation with 16MB internal storage for Gameboy ROMs.
+- [x] Transferpak emulation with 16MB internal storage for Gameboy ROMs.
-- [x] Configurable deadzones, sensitivity and analog stick shape.
+- [x] Configurable deadzones and sensitivity.
-- [x] USB Mass Storage driver to backup mempaks, gameboy ROMs over USB.
+- [x] USB mass storage driver to backup mempaks and gameboy ROMs over USB.

 ## Todo
 - [ ] Teensy 4.1 is overkill.
 Port to other platforms.